jundalisay/superblist/content/en/social/economics/solutions/swap-donations.md

 The pandemic has forced many people out of jobs and livelihoods.
 This has then led governments to turn to give dole-outs, pandemic loans, and stimilus checks.

-Those measures try to ease the present burdens by transferring it to the future, from the reasoning and hope that the pandemic will be gone by then.
+Those measures try to ease the present burdens by transferring it to the future, from the hope that the pandemic will be gone by then.
 That would then allow economies to go back to normal and the debts to be repaid.

 However, [our model](/social/supersociology/precrisis-years)* from 2015 shows that <b>things will not get better anytime soon</b>.
-In fact, it's supposed to worsen as 2024 approaches**.
+In fact, it's supposed to worsen as 2024** approaches***.
 This is currently proven with the Delta variant being worse than original Covid in terms of severity, and the Omicron variant being worse than Delta in terms of spread.